Reviews You Can Rely On

 Average traction

 Who it is best for: The Dream Pairs Adventurous Summer is best suited for mild adventures or use around the beach and paddleboarding.
 This water shoe style sandal is simple to slip on for those who want something comfortable and water capable that won't stress the budget.
-One tester noted the sandals' utility, “These are good for quick trips to the beach or when you don't plan on encountering aggressive terrain.”
+One tester noted the sandals' utility, saying, “These are good for quick trips to the beach or when you don't plan on encountering aggressive terrain.”
 With a roomy internal space, these would suit those with wider feet who want a softer footbed.

 Why we love it: Protective and lightweight, this breathable sandal feels secure without causing pressure points.
 The shoe-like design provides good lateral stability, and an easy-to-adjust heel strap helps to prevent foot slippage on inclines and declines.
 Though the tread pattern is not very aggressive, traction on hills was adequate.